 The searching service even utilizes verified emails and mobile direct dials to confirm the contact information.
 Lead411 has a clean, simple UI, and can even be utilized through a Chrome browser extension.

 The site has multiple pricing tiers, including a free one that permits 50 information unlocks.
 The pricing tiers then go up to $50 (150 unlocks), $99 (200 unlocks), and $199 (450 unlocks), with charges applied every month.

 PeopleLooker is an efficient way to get a thoroughly scoped background on an individual you are looking to find out more about.

 This includes their address, cell phone number, criminal past, level of credit ratings, and many other things that might be important when you are meeting an online date, meeting a roommate, or evaluating a new neighbor.

 PeopleLooker offers a downloadable app that goes deep (though not quite Dark-Web deep) and can provide you the information about a party you may be seeking.

-The reports offered are comprehensive and the app itself guards your privacy as an interested party.
+The reports offered are comprehensive and the app itself protects your privacy from Google.
 It is available for both the iOS and Android platforms, and offers surprisingly low monthly costs for searches, at least by comparison to other comparable services.

 They even offer a $14.62/month price for new members signing up for a 3-month membership, which on a scale of pricing tiers of sites of this type is a great deal.